Ansh3101/XadeStatic/README.md

-# xade-static
+# Xade Static
-The New Static Website For xade.finance
+The New Static Website For Xade Finance - www.xade.finance